idkfa46/STD/README.md

 The 1st line with "T_" include the language actually in use (most of them are in Italian at the moment)

-The 2nd line "csCZ" will include Polish translation
+The 2nd line "csCZ" will include Czech translation

-The 3rd line "esES" will include Czech translation
+The 3rd line "esES" will include Spanish translation

 The 4th line "enUS" will include English translation